 HRC’s Work to Support the Equality Act

-Before the Equality Act’s introduction, HRC released new polling that shows support for federal non-discrimination protections exceeds even marriage equality.
+Before the Equality Act was introduced for the first time, HRC released new polling showing that support for federal non-discrimination protections exceeds even marriage equality.
 Likely voters support workplace non-discrimination protections by a massive 78 percent to 16 percent margin.
 This includes support from 90 percent of likely Democratic voters, two-thirds (64 percent) of likely Republican voters, and 70 percent of observant Christians.
 Moreover, nearly 60 percent of voters are less likely to support a candidate who doesn’t support such protections for LGBTQ people, including 61 percent of Independent voters and 58 percent of Catholic voters.